-This is a 6-credit, advanced, multimedia reporting course with a strong focus on community engagement in neighborhoods with significant Latino populations.
+This is a 6-credit, advanced, multimedia reporting course with a strong focus on community engagement and data about Latino populations.
 Students work on stories at an advanced journalistic level, developing strong reporting and narrative skills.
-They will learn a variety of reporting techniques, including traditional reporting methods and community engagement and listening methods, and put them into practice in weekly exercises and assignments.
+They will learn a variety of reporting techniques, including traditional reporting, community engagement and listening methods, and put them into practice in weekly exercises and assignments.

-Assignments are brought to class to be discussed in a newsroom setting, in which all students should actively, courteously, and professionally participate.
-Three essential skills are taught in this class: research and reporting, writing, and production of stories for publication in digital media.
-Almost every week there are individual and group exercises that put these skills to the test.
-Throughout the semester there will be four advanced exercises of in-depth group reporting.
-These tasks will comprise a number of genres and elements to become familiar with different types of journalistic approaches, such as the explanatory report, the profile interview, the in-depth report.
+Assignments are brought to class to be discussed in a newsroom setting, in which all students should actively, courteously and professionally participate.
+Three essential skills are taught in this class: reporting, writing, and production of stories for publication in digital media.
+Almost every week, there are individual and group exercises that put these skills to the test.
+Throughout the semester, there will be four advanced exercises of in-depth group reporting.
+These tasks will comprise a number of genres and elements to become familiar with different types of journalistic approaches, such as explanatory reporting, profile writing and the in-depth longform work.

-The course emphasizes research and writing in Spanish.
-Although it will not be mandatory, if the stories warrant it, students will also use data, produce video, audio pieces, graphics and interactive elements The use of social networks as well as of methods of connecting and listening to Latino communities to investigate, develop sources and identifying needs and problems of communities, which can be turned into research, and to expand the scope of work, are essential questions as well.
+The course emphasizes writing and publishing in Spanish.
+Although it will not be mandatory, if the stories warrant it, students will also use data, produce video, audio pieces, graphics and interactive elements.
+The course underlines the use of social media as well as methods of connecting and listening to Latino communities to investigate, develop sources and identify information needs of communities.

-To achieve that goal, we will discuss outreach strategies and develop a voice of your own that connects with a diverse audience.
-We will also seek to formulate memorable headlines, an essential ingredient when launching our work on the networks and on any type of platform.
-From the beginning of the semester we will divide into groups of two people to work the three exercises of in-depth reporting and convert them in a final project, put on a web page especially https://medium.com/eldeadline.
-We will seek that the best works of the class are published by one or more media, and they will be shown at the end of the semester in an activity of the School of Journalism where all the Craft II classes participate.
-In the end, all the works will be aimed at telling relevant stories and of public interest.
-This requires rigorous journalism, committed to transparency and truthfulness.
+To achieve that goal, we will discuss outreach strategies and voice to connect with diverse audiences.
+We will also seek to formulate memorable headlines, an essential ingredient when launching our work.
+From the beginning of the semester, we will make groups of two or more people to work the four exercises of in-depth reporting, which all together will become a final project.
+As part of this course, students post their work in our bilingual pop-up newsroom, El Deadline.
+We will seek that the best pieces made in the class are published by one or more media.
+In the end, all the works will be aimed at telling relevant public interest stories.
+This requires rigorous journalism committed to transparency and truthfulness.

 - Become an expert in the discipline of rigorous, accurate and transparent journalism